yairm210/Unciv/docs/Modders/unique parameters.md

 - `Population`
 - `Specialists`
 - `Unemployed`
-- `Followers of the Majority Religion`
+- `Followers of the Majority Religion` or `Followers of this Religion`, both of which only apply when this religion is the majority religion in that city

 ## regionType
 Used for dividing the world into regions in each of which a single player is placed at the start of the game.